-MBNMS staff conduct interagency program reviews on a variety of marine policy issues in order to provide policy guidance to federal and state agencies in order to implement MBNMS policies and regulations.
-This would include activities in federal, state, and local jurisdictions and includes actions by NMFS, EPA, USCG, California Coastal Commission, Regional Water Board, and the California Resources Agency.
+NOAA conducts interagency program reviews on a variety of marine policy issues in order to provide policy guidance to federal and state agencies regarding sanctuary policies and regulations.
+This would include activities in federal, state, and local jurisdictions and includes actions by NOAA NMFS, EPA, USCG, California Coastal Commission, Regional Water Board, and the California Resources Agency.

-Activity 4.1: Review and comment on other federal, state, and local agencies' programs, policies, regulation modifications, and environmental reviews during public processes, including general plan updates and local coastal plan updates.
+Activity 4.1: Review and comment on other federal, state, and local agencies' programs, policies, regulation modifications, and environmental reviews during interagency and public processes, including general plan updates and local coastal plan updates.